 What Causes an Abdominal Mass?

-- cholecystitis - gallstones (abnormal mass of hardened digestive fluid) often cause this condition.
-Gallstones block the tube leading out of
+(abnormal mass of hardened digestive fluid) that block the tube leading out of

 - colon cancer